For a Little Girl and Country - A True Memorial Day Story

 Unlikely pen pals

 She was in sixth grade that year when she was assigned to a pen pal - SSGT.
 Walter H. Bucka Jr., a Special Forces medic who was serving in Viet Nam.
-The whole class got names of soldiers and sent out their first letters.
-But my sister, Chris, and two other kids, were the only ones that received a return letter.
+Every classmate received the name of a soldier and sent out their first letters.
+But my sister Chris and two other kids were the only ones that received a return letter.

 SSGT Walter H. Bucka's Viet Nam Memorial Page

 - Virtual Vietnam Veterans Wall of Faces | WALTER H BUCKA JR | ARMY

 WALTER HERBERT BUCKA JR is honored on Panel 14W, Row 106 of the Vietnam Veterans Memorial in Washington, DC.
 WALTER HERBERT BUCKA JR is from AMBRIDGE, PA and served as a SSGT in the ARMY.